-All students are expected to wear the College tie.
-Parents should ensure that the collars of Shirts/Blouses are always sufficiently large as to provide comfortable wear with the top button fastened.
+All students are expected to wear the College Tie.
+Parents/Guardians should ensure that the collars of Shirts/Blouses are always sufficiently large as to provide comfortable wear with the top button fastened.
 Shirts/Blouses must always be tucked in.
-The tie is always expected to be worn, when in formal school uniform.
+The tie is always expected to be worn when in formal school uniform.

-Bicycle Riders may wear high visibility vests/coats.
+Bicycle Riders may wear high visibility vests/coats while riding only.